 Associate's Degree in Hospitality Management

 Associate's degrees in hospitality management are often divided into two degree programs: Hospitality Management Associate of Applied Science and Hospitality and Tourism Management Associate of Science.
-Students earning hospitality management associate's degrees find jobs in hotels, restaurants, resorts and government tourist offices.
+Hospitality and tourism management programs may allow students to specialize.
+Although many entry-level management positions in the hospitality industry do not require a degree, post-secondary education is helpful for career advancement.

 Associate of Applied Science in Hospitality Management